The average determinant of the reduced density matrices for each qubit as a global entanglement measure: Introduction

 Many efforts have been made to study measures of quantum entanglement \ and classification of entanglement.
-In previous papers, the following measures of entanglement are proposed: concurrence, 1-tangle, 2-tangle, 3-tangle, Meyer-Wallach's measure of global entanglement, entanglement of formation, linear entropy, nagativity, von Neumann entanglement entropy, and so on \cite {Nielsen,Coffman, Vidal, Ou}.
-The entanglement classification was explored via LU, local operations and classical communication (LOCC), and Stochastic LOCC (SLOCC) \cite{Dur, Verstraete}.
+In previous papers, the following measures of entanglement are proposed: concurrence, 1-tangle, 2-tangle, 3-tangle, Meyer-Wallach measure of global entanglement, entanglement of formation, linear entropy, negativity, von Neumann entanglement entropy, and so on \cite {Nielsen,Coffman, Vidal, Ou}.
+The entanglement classification was explored via LU, local operations and classical communication (LOCC), and Stochastic LOCC (SLOCC) \cite{Linden, Grassl, Carteret, Sudbery, Dur, Verstraete,Li-prl, Li-pra}.
 For example, three qubits are partitioned into six SLOCC\ equivalence classes, two of which are GHZ and W classes which are genuinely entangled \cite{Dur}.

 Meyer and Wallach proposed the measure of global entanglement for pure states of n qubits via the norm-squared of the wedge product of the two vectors $|u^{(k)}\rangle $ and $|v^{(k)}\rangle $ \cite{Meyer}.
-Meyer and Wallach's measure is studied in \cite{Roya, Brennen, Scott, Pratik, Haug, Victor} and applied to track the evolution of entanglement during a quantum computation and used for quantum phase transition \cite{Meyer, Roya}.
+Meyer-Wallach measure is studied in \cite{Roya, Brennen, Scott, Pratik, Haug, Victor}, applied to track the evolution of entanglement during a quantum computation, and used for quantum phase transition \cite{Meyer, Roya} .

 In this paper, we propose the average determinant of reduced density matrices for each qubit as a global entanglement measure.
-We show that this measure and Meyer-Wallach's measure are equal algebraically though the reduced density matrices and the wedge products of vectors are different concepts.
-Via the properties of the reduced density matrices we propose a decomposition law for the present measure.
+Using the properties of the reduced density matrices, we propose a decomposition law for the present measure.